This page describes how to restore an Autonomous AI Database from a backup.

 In the Backups section, for your chosen Backup timestamp, click View actions, and then click Restore.

-To confirm the restore operation, type the Autonomous Database ID.
+To confirm the restore operation, type the database ID.

 Click Restore.